 - If the tree is free standing, keep it at a safe distance from other objects and never put it close to an open fire; if it does topple, this will minimize damage or fire risk.

 - Cats always climb a tree close to the trunk, so using a Christmas tree defender can stop a cat from climbing up your tree from the inside, as it will block their route upwards.

 - However, it won’t stop them from using other objects as a ‘launch pad’ to the middle of the tree, so try to place the tree away from nearby furniture or shelves.

 These are just as important as the Christmas tree to make your home feel festive, but careful consideration should also be given to decorations in order to keep your feline friend safe.

 To keep your kitty safe this Christmas, consider:

-- Only using baubles that are shatterproof; tiny pieces of glass or plastic can be dangerous if these are ingested by your cat
+- Only using decorations that are shatterproof; tiny pieces of glass or plastic can be dangerous if these are ingested by your cat

-- Secure the baubles firmly onto the tree with a wire tie, rather than leaving them to dangle.
-We know how cats love to chase dangling toys so consider placing the baubles on the inside of the branches and not at the end, to avoid temptation.
+- Secure the decorations firmly onto the tree with a wire tie, rather than leaving them to dangle.
+We know how cats love to chase dangling toys so consider placing the decorations on the inside of the branches and not at the end, to avoid temptation.